usshabb/function/replit.md

 - Gmail: View last 20 emails (requires OAuth setup)
 - Tasks: To-do list manager with due dates and checkboxes
 - Reminder: Set timed reminders with banner alerts at the top of the page
+- SSENSE: Browse curated fashion products in a 3x5 grid with images, prices, and clickable links

 ## User Preferences